Difference Between Antioxidants and Antibodies

 To prevent this toxic chemical from being exposed to the environment, authorities agreed to burn it, but that action has caused controversy in itself as questions arose about its chemical makeup being potentially still active.

-Regardless of which manner the vinyl chloride was released into the air, citizens of New Palestine are concerned that this chemical will cause harm to them.
-Technically speaking, there could be an increase in oxidative stress for the citizens who live in the area, and in the case of vinyl choloride, it can cause drowsiness and nausea.
+Regardless of the manner in which the vinyl chloride was released into the air, citizens of New Palestine are concerned that this chemical will cause harm to them.
+Technically speaking, there could be an increase in oxidative stress for the citizens who live in the area, and in the case of vinyl chloride, it can cause drowsiness and nausea.

 Similar concerns for other chemicals that were on the train are Butyl acrylate, which can cause eye irritation, and Isobutylene, which can cause dizziness and headaches.